-Directed by Heiter Dhalia (Nina, O Cheira do Ralo) Gone, is a riveting thriller that keeps you at the edge of your seat the whole way through.
+Directed by Heiter Dhalia (Nina, O Cheira do Ralo) brings us Gone.
+The film is a riveting thriller that keeps you at the edge of your seat the whole way through.
 It has car chases, a serial killer, a strong woman figure, and everything a suspenseful film needs.

 FAVORITE QUOTE: She stuck with her story.
 And now everytime a girl goes missing, she thinks it’s her guy and she’s in here breaking my balls.